bec-archer/SR80-Manuals/user-manual.md

 Any device role can set a flag — Front Counter, Tech Station, or Admin.
 If a tech in the back notices something sketchy, they can flag the customer right from their station.

 **What it looks like:** Once flagged, an amber warning banner appears at the top of the customer's detail screen showing the reason, who flagged them, and when.
 The same banner appears on the Job Detail view **directly below the customer card** so anyone opening the job sees it immediately — no scrolling.
 It also shows up on the Tech Station item detail and during new job creation if someone selects that customer.
-On the Job Board, flagged customers' job cards show a small flag icon so Maria can spot them at a glance without opening the job.
+On the Job Board, flagged customers' job cards show a small flag icon so the front counter staff can spot them at a glance without opening the job.

 The flag is informational — it doesn't block anything.
 You can still create jobs, check in warranty work, and process pickups for a flagged customer.
 It just makes sure everyone knows the deal.